seng350/course/project.md

 ## 4. Code iteration 3

 ### Deliverables
-1. Commit final, working code to Github tagged "sprint1"
+1. Commit final, working code to Github tagged "final"
 2. As in iteration 2
 3. *System deployed to Docker Hub*